Long-Tailed Dance Fly – Rhamphomyia longicauda

 Habitat: Understory in wet deciduous woods, often along ponds or streams.
 Adults rest on foliage during the day; their courtship flights begin at late dusk, when it’s almost impossible to see their swarm.
 They fly in vertically-elongated ovals about 2-3 feet high, near the ground.
 I have seen swarms with perhaps 3 dozen females.
 Males meanwhile hunt small insects as “nuptial gifts” they give the female in exchange for sex.

 Females in the swarm are similarly engaged in deception: they pump up air sacs in the abdomen, ostensibly in an effort to fool the males into thinking they are bulging with ripe eggs.
 The fringed legs are said to enhance the effect.

-Teneral female in the process of pumping up her wings; ovipositor is visible upper left of center.
+Teneral female in the process of pumping up her wings; ovipositor is visible upper left of center

 The American midwest was seeing a population explosion of these flies this spring and early summer of 2005.
 Adults of both sexes dance in swarms of several dozen flies at twilight; their dark colors make them almost impossible to see at this time of day.
 I had to capture several of them with my hand before I could tell what they were.
-They fly up and down and in a circle about a foot above the ground.

 Tree Encyclopedia / North American Insects & Spiders is dedicated to providing family-friendly educational

 resources for our friends around the world through large images and macro photographs of flora and fauna.